julioalucero/events/README.md

 ## What is missing
   These are items which are missing given that are outside of the purpose of this test:

-  1. UI
-    - Hamburger icon on collapse nav
+  - UI: Hamburger icon on collapse nav
+  - Add rubocop

 ## Setup
  * Ruby 2.4.0, rails 5.1.4
+ * run `rake db:setup`